What to Expect

 Our team improves life by providing you with safe and supportive services.
 Review this key process information to learn more about what to expect.

-- You will receive an email from the counsellor providing instructions about your upcoming appointment and letting you make the choice of phone or online video appointments
+- You will receive an email with instructions about your appointment

-- You will also receive an appointment reminder two days before your appointment from our service.
-There is no need to respond to this email.
+- You will also receive an appointment reminder two days before your appointment.

 - For phone sessions

 - the counsellor will call you at the time of your appointments

 - The caller identification on the phone may say “Private caller”

 - For online Video sessions (please use Chrome)